The bulk Hilbert space of double scaled SYK: Discussion

 \subsection{Acknowledgments}

 I thank Ahmed Almheiri, Micha Berkooz, Daniel Harlow, Adam Levine, Stephen Shenker, Edward Witten, and Zhenbin Yang for stimulating discussions.

 I especially thank Juan Maldacena for comments on the draft, David Kolchmeyer for tutoring me on $\qq$ deformations, and Douglas Stanford for bringing Krylov complexity to my attention.
 I thank both Douglas and David for seriously helpful discussions about the inner product of chord states.
+I thank Douglas Stanford, Cynthia Yan, and Edward Witten for pointing out typos/errors in previous versions of the paper.
 I am supported financially by a Bloch fellowship.